-BU Summer Term offers one-, two-, three-, and six-week programs for high school students, with options to live on campus, commute from home, or study online.
+BU’s long-running Summer Term pre-college offerings include a choice of one-, two-, three-, and six-week programs, where you can participate remotely from anywhere in the world.
 We invite you to join other motivated teens from 50 states and 87 countries to experience this great introduction to college life and academics.

 Cost and Session Information

 High School Honors—Rising seniors and exceptional rising juniors take undergraduate courses and earn up to 8 college credits.
 Remote only.
 Six weeks—Session 1: May 24-July 2; Session 2: July 6–August 13.

 Research in Science and Engineering (RISE)—Rising seniors conduct university-level research with some of the nation's brightest minds.
 Two track options: Internship and Practicum.
 Remote only.
 Six weeks—July 6-August 13.

 Academic Immersion (AIM)—Rising juniors and seniors focus intensively on one subject, combining classroom work with project-based learning.
 Four track options: Introduction to Experimental Psychology, Introduction to Medicine, Creative Writing, or Global Studies: Security, Statecraft, & Spycraft.
 Remote only.
 Three weeks—Psychology: July 6–July 23; Medicine, Creative Writing, or Global Studies: July 26–August 13.

 Summer Challenge—Rising sophomores, juniors, and seniors explore two subjects of their choice and experience college life.
 Remote only.
 Two weeks—Session 2: July 12–July 23; Session 3: July 26–August 6.